PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_8.md

     return binner, bins, labels
 ```

-In the corrected version, the 'labels' variable is now assigned as a copy of 'binner' to ensure that the two variables are not directly linked.
-This should resolve the logical error and prevent ambiguity in subsequent operations.
+In this corrected code, the `binner` and `labels` variables are updated correctly by assigning the returned values of the `insert` method back to them when `ax.hasnans` is `True`.
+This ensures that `NaT` is properly inserted at the beginning of both `binner` and `labels` when necessary.

+This revised version of the function should resolve the bug by handling the DST transitions and insertion of `NaT` correctly, thus avoiding the `AmbiguousTimeError`.